eitssg/sck-core-docs/docs/technical_reference/core-automation/running.rst

     env_files =
         .env

-You sould create the .env file so you can add your Environment Varaiables to your project
+You should create the .env file so you can add your Environment Variables to your project

 .. code-block:: ini